videolan/x265/doc/reST/cli.rst

 of the VUI fields (:option:`--sar`, :option:`--range`, etc) the VUI is implicitly enabled.

-.. option:: --vui, --no-vui

-	Enable video usability information with all fields in the SPS.
-This is a debugging feature and will likely be removed in a later release.
-Default disabled

 .. option:: --sar <integer|w:h>

 	Sample Aspect Ratio, the ratio of width to height of an individual